IzaiahJCas/Project4/README.md

 # Project4
-Uses JavaFX to recreate the board game Wege
+Uses JavaFX to recreate the board game Wege.
+The Wege.Java file is the only one that I personally coded, the rest of the files were provided for the assignment.